ckan/ckan/doc/theming/javascript.rst

 the functionality of those elements.
 The idea is that an HTML element with a JavaScript module attached should still be fully functional even if JavaScript is completely disabled (e.g. because the user's web browser doesn't support JavaScript).
-The user experience may not be quite as nice, but the functionality should still be there.
+The user experience may not be quite as nice without |JavaScript|, but the functionality should still be there.
+This is a programming technique known as *graceful degradation*, and is a basic tenet of web accessibility.

-.. todo:: Example of graceful degradation.

 In the sections below, we'll walk you through the steps to add a new JavaScript feature to CKAN - dataset info popovers.
 We'll add an info button to each